Soay123/SilverSatPersonalDevWork/README.md

 4. Crazy footnotes About Level Shifting

 - Voltage dividers can be made of capacitors too.
-(Current is the same over all of the capacitors but voltage is different)
+(Current is the same over all of the capacitors but voltage is different per capacitor)
+- Using capacitors is more energy efficient, produces less heat, and is more accrute; however it is more sensitive to tempeture fluctions.
 - Capacitors prevent the flow of DC current.
-- Capacitors in a voltage divider do not have a specific frequency as in an RC circuit.
+- Capacitors in a voltage divider do not have a specific frequency as in an RC circuit; however, the frequency affects the current.

   1. Genralized Capacitivie Reactance formula in Ohm: